nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation
 `AddCommand` will extend the `Command` class and will consequently `@Override` the `Command#execute()` method to serve the aforementioned purpose.
 The `AddCommand` is a version controlled command.
-For the list of version controlled command, refer [here](#appendix-c-version-controlled-commands)
+For the list of version controlled command, refer [here](#appendix-c-version-controlled-commands).

 `AddCommand` adds students to the `AcademyDirectory`.
 This command prevents addition of duplicate students by ensuring that each `Student` has a unique `NAME`.
 The `NAME` field is a sufficiently unique field to identify a unique instance of a student because `AcademyDirectory` is scoped to